Vicki Fowler: 2025–present

 Vicki starts working as an assistant accountant to Bernadette Taylor (Clair Norris), who is managing Ravi's family's finances.
 Vicki grows suspicious of Bernadette, and when she learns that she is fleecing the Panesar family, Vicki blackmails her for money to repay Sharon.
 Vicki tells Kathy who then informs Ravi's stepmother Suki Panesar-Unwin (Balvinder Sopal).
 Bernadette frames Vicki to save herself, but when the Panesars discover the truth, she flees.
 Following Avani's abortion and learning that his mother Cleo is remarrying, Joel, under continuing toxic influence from misogynistic content online, is furious and he turns vile with both Avani and Vicki.
 He threatens to harm Vicki, and when she sees him harassing Stacey Slater (Lacey Turner), she threatens to report him to the police.

-In September 2025, Vicki confronts Zoe Slater (Michelle Ryan) following Zoe’s unexpected return to Albert Square after twenty years away.
+In September 2025, Vicki confronts Zoe following Zoe’s unexpected return to Albert Square after twenty years away.
 Tensions quickly rise as Vicki accuses Zoe of never taking responsibility for her part in Den’s murder.
 The confrontation turns physical inside the cafe, but the animosity continues to build.
 Days later, the pair clash again in a heated public argument on Bridge Street, which escalates into a full-blown brawl witnessed by several residents.
 During the chaos, Zack attempts to break up the fight but is accidentally struck by Vicki, leaving him injured.
 Joel pleads with Vicki for money to buy tickets for himself and Tommy Moon (Sonny Kendall) to attend an event in Birmingham hosted by Drake Zagan, a misogynistic podcaster he has been following online.
 When Vicki refuses, she later discovers her credit card has been stolen and realises Joel used it to buy the tickets.
 Vicki and Kathy travel to Birmingham to track them down, where they are met with hostility and subjected to misogynistic abuse from attendees at the event.